bertrama/deployer-template/README.md

+## Curation Concerns Based Application Deployment Project.
+A project "myapp" is hosted publicly.
+The deployment and sensitive configs are hosted on a private owned server in a corresponding project "myapp-deployer".
+The intended use of this is to serve as a template for the deployer projects.

+### Use and Deviations from Capistrano Standard Practices
+Sometimes there are mutliple "production" deployment targets with different configs.
+For instance, the EZID configuation for the staging target uses the testing credentials for minting DOIs.
+In this way, the staging deployment interacts with the external EZID service, but the minted DOIs are only around for two weeks.
+This also means that the actual production deployment configs aren't getting put on the staging, testing, or other tagets which may have different security levels.

+The `upload` directory contains all the files that should eventually end up on a target machine instead of those directories being at the base level of the project.

+* `upload/etc/systemd/system ` contains the systemd service templates and drop in configs.
+* The `<target>-config/` directories under `upload/` are the config directories for the respective deployment target.
+  * `upload/staging-config/` maps to shared/config on the staging target.
+  * `upload/production-config/` maps to shared/config on the production target.

 ## One time setup for server
 * set up ssh keys for deploying users.
 * create logging directory for apache logs e.g. `/var/log/apache2/myapp-staging/`